Adrienne Bailon-Houghton: 2009–2013: Empire Girls, I'm in Love with a Church Girl

-On November 1, 2012, Bailon appeared as the co-host of The Pepsi Pre-show Live alongside Jesse Giddings and Jim Cantiello, a podcast that was sponsored by Pepsi, and broadcast through The X Factor (U.S. TV series) website one hour before every episode in the live rounds of the show.
+On November 1, 2012, Bailon appeared alongside Jesse Giddings and Jim Cantiello, as the co-host of The Pepsi Pre-show Live, a podcast that was sponsored by Pepsi, and broadcast through The X Factor website one hour before every episode in the live rounds of the show.
 Also in 2012, Bailon separated from Island Def Jam due to creative differences.
 Bailon portrayed Katalina Santiago in the film, The Coalition, which was released on DVD and Blu-ray in February 2013.
-Bailon starred in the ABC Family movie, Lovestruck: The Musical, on April 21, 2013.
-It featured Bailon singing the Madonna classic,"Like A Virgin" with Sara Paxton and Chelsea Kane.
-Other songs Bailon sang in the film include a song entitled "Everlasting Love", alongside Paxton, Kane, and Drew Seeley.

-She appeared in the film I'm in Love with a Church Girl, which was released in October 2013.
-In 2014, Bailon became be the host of a competition show called Nail'd It! on Oxygen.
-The show was canceled after one season.
+Bailon appeared in the ABC Family television movie, Lovestruck: The Musical, on April 21, 2013.
+It showcased Bailon singing the Madonna classic, "Like a Virgin" with Sara Paxton and Chelsea Kane.
+Other songs Bailon sang in the film include a song titled "Everlasting Love", featuring Paxton, Kane, and Drew Seeley.
+Bailon starred alongside Ja Rule in the film I'm in Love with a Church Girl, which was released in October 2013.